 7. Use Microwave Safe Dishes

-The video from Samsung also mentioned the importance of using microwave safe dishes.
+The video from Samsung also mentioned the importance of using microwave-safe dishes.
 Just because you’re using the grilling rack, doesn’t make you exempt from other normal microwave safety precautions.

-So, use microwave safe ceramic, microwave safe plastic, etc. And you should be all set.
+So, use microwave-safe ceramic, microwave-safe plastic, etc. And you should be all set.

-Metal Rack Sparking in Microwave
+Metal Rack Causing Sparks in the Microwave

 If your microwave rack begins sparking, then it’s very likely that there is an issue with how it is mounted.
-See the short video from LG below to learn more about this issue:

-If you are using the original rack, it appears to be installed correctly, and for some reason your microwave is still sparking, then there may be a mechanical issue.
+If you are using the original rack, it appears to be installed correctly, and for some reason, your microwave is still sparking, then there may be a mechanical issue.
 Reach out to the support line of your appliance manufacturer for more information.

 How Can a Microwave Have a Metal Rack?

-The metal rack that comes with a microwave is specifically designed to avoid the conditions required to create sparks.
+The metal rack that comes with a modern microwave is specifically designed to avoid the conditions required to create sparks.

-Sparking in a microwave is usually caused when metal comes into contact with the microwave’s internal metal surfaces (back, sides, etc.), or when there is metal inside that has points or edges.
+Sparking in a microwave is usually caused when metal comes into contact with the microwave’s internal metal surfaces (back, sides, etc.), or when there is metal inside that has sharp points or edges.
 For example, forks, aluminum foil, or twist-ties, can all cause sparking in a microwave.

 There is a lot of science that goes into all of this, but that is the simplified explanation.
 If you’d like a deeper understanding, below is a great video from the Huffington Post, which illustrates how the microwaves emitted by a microwave oven, can create sparks with certain shapes of metal.

-Before watching this video, let me add the classic “don’t try this at home” disclaimer.
+Before watching this video, add the classic “don’t try this at home” disclaimer.
 This is interesting for informational purposes, but please avoid putting any metal (other than the original microwave rack) inside your microwave oven.

 Can I Leave the Metal Rack in My Microwave?